Tuesday, December 31, 2019

 The Growth of Public Education in Deaf Smith County and the Demise of Panhandle Christian College

 As early as 1891, 22 citizens of Deaf Smith County, Texas, petitioned for a referendum that might create a new tax.
 Revenues would support and maintain free public schools.[1]
-Voters approved the measure with only one no vote.
+Voters approved the measure with only one vote in opposition.
 The new ordinance generated a tax of only 0.06% (six cents per $100).
 But it was a start.
 Public education began in 1893, when a one-teacher school was established in the Womble community northeast of Hereford.[2]

 Growth in student population closely paralleled growth in tax revenues for county schools.
 In the spring of 1901, the public school in Hereford had 208 students.
-In 1906, the school in Hereford held its first graduation ceremonies.
-By 1910, the total number of students had grown to 548.
+In 1906, Hereford held its first graduation ceremonies.
+And by 1910, the total number of students had grown to 548.
 That same year, the town began building a three-story school house.
 Local citizens contributed $2000.[4]

 The growth of the public school system in the town of Hereford and in Deaf Smith County was no doubt one reason why Panhandle Christian College, which always taught the primary grades, rapidly declined during its short life.